teserdinak0001/cv-project-site/readme.txt

 README

-0. Extract the "input" compressed zip folder to the main project directory
+0. Download the project data from <> and save into the main project directory.
 	a. main project directory is the top level that contains pipeline.py

 1. Requirements to run this pipeline: